Reds pitcher Wade Miley accused in court documents of being drug supplier for the late Tyler Skaggs

 The deposition is part of a wrongful death lawsuit filed by Skaggs' family against the Angels in California.
 A former publicist for the Angels, Eric Kay, was convicted in Texas of providing the fentanyl-laced pills that an autopsy said contributed to Skaggs' death.
 Kay was sentenced to 22 years in federal prison.

-Skaggs died in the team hotel in a Dallas suburb.
+Skaggs died in the team hotel in Southlake, a Fort Worth suburb.
 His body was found hours before what was supposed to be the start of a series between the Angels and the Texas Rangers.

 Miley is not facing criminal charges, and it's not the first time his name has come up in relation to Skaggs' death.
 During the sentencing phase of Kay's case, prosecutors used a recording of a conversation between Kay and his mother in which Kay said Miley was one of Skaggs' drug suppliers.